Changes coming 1 July 2025

 A Micro-producer off licence authorises you to sell liquor you’ve produced at a single premises, like a winery or brewery, for drinking off site.

-• can’t have previously held an Off liquor licence
+• you cannot have previously held an Off liquor licence

 Report purchase information